Moving toward best practice when using propensity score weighting in survey observational studies: Methods for incorporating survey weights into propensity score weighting

-Regarding the setup of propensity score weighting, we follow the framework of balancing weights \cite{Li2018} that characterizes a general class of weighted distributions of covariates across two treatment groups that can achieve balance.
-Balancing weights typically leverages the propensity score to calibrate covariates of each group towards a target population with an estimand of interest.
-The density of the target population is represented as \(g(\mathbf{X}) = f(\mathbf{X}) h(\mathbf{X})\), where \(f(\mathbf{X})\) signifies the marginal density of covariates within the finite population, and \(h(\mathbf{X})\), known as the tilting function, characterizes the target population and estimand.
-The balancing weights framework articulates the estimand as a weighted average of individual-level conditional treatment effects: \cite{Li2018, Hirano2003}
+We define the conditional average treatment effect as \(\tau(\mathbf{x}) = E[Y(1) - Y(0) \mid \mathbf{X} = \mathbf{x}]\), which is the building block for marginal estimands depending on the covariate distribution.
+Although prior work has primarily focused on the population average treatment effect (PATE) and the population average treatment effect of the treated (PATT),\cite{Ridgeway2015,Yang2023,salerno2025whatsweight} we follow the framework of balancing weights \cite{Li2018} that characterizes a general class of weighted distributions of covariates with an extension to survey observational studies.
+Specifically, the density of the target population is represented as \(g(\mathbf{X}) = f(\mathbf{X}) h(\mathbf{X})\), where \(f(\mathbf{X})\) signifies the marginal density of covariates of the original external population, and \(h(\mathbf{X})\), known as the tilting function, characterizes the how that original external population is tilted to generate the new target population.
+The general class of population weighted average treatment effect (PWATE) is given by